How to Sabotage Your Art Shows,

 * Surround yourself with several friends at all times so that no one has easy access to you.

-* One the opposite end of the continuum, hover around your art and as soon as someone looks at it, tell them you're the artist and either ask them if they have any questions or just start talking.
+* On the opposite end of the continuum, hover around your art and as soon as someone looks at it, tell them you're the artist and either ask them if they have any questions or better yet, just start talking... and keep talking.

 * Launch into long and detailed explanations of your art whether the person you're speaking with asks for them or not.